mtstall/social-network-api/README.md

 `"express": "^4.18.2"`
 `"mongoose": "^6.9.2"`
 ## Usage
 Use these routes to share thoughts, react to others' thoughts, and create a friends list.
+View a demo of the routes being tested in Insomnia [here](https://drive.google.com/file/d/1Br6aLkJ5SQzaHqcd5reH3esw1hlRwCz0/view).
 ## License
 This application is covered under the MIT license.
 ## Contributing